Vinicoreia/AmazonScrapper/README.md

 # AmazonScrapper

-The initial idea of this repo is to be used to scrapy some data from amazon since amazon prime is comming.
+The initial idea of this repo is to use ~~scrapy~~ node to collect and evaluate some data from amazon since amazon prime is comming.

 ## The finish product should contain
 - A scrapper that allows tracking a product or a list of products